-This condition appears to be rare; it has been reported in only a few individuals and families worldwide.
+This condition appears to be rare; it has been reported in a small number of individuals and families worldwide.

+Potassium-aggravated myotonia is caused by variants (also known as mutations) in the SCN4A gene.
 The SCN4A gene provides instructions for making a protein that is critical for the normal function of skeletal muscle cells.
-For the body to move normally, skeletal muscles must tense (contract) and relax in a coordinated way.
+For the body to move, skeletal muscles must tense (contract) and relax in a coordinated way.
 Muscle contractions are triggered by the flow of positively charged atoms (ions), including sodium, into skeletal muscle cells.
 The SCN4A protein forms channels that control the flow of sodium ions into these cells.

-Mutations in the SCN4A gene alter the usual structure and function of sodium channels.
+Variants in the SCN4A gene alter the usual structure and function of sodium channels.
 The altered channels cannot properly regulate ion flow, increasing the movement of sodium ions into skeletal muscle cells.
-The influx of extra sodium ions triggers prolonged muscle contractions, which are the hallmark of myotonia.
+When excess potassium is present in the body, which occurs after eating potassium-rich foods, even more sodium ions flow into skeletal muscle cells in order to maintain a proper balance of calcium and potassium.
+The influx of extra sodium ions triggers prolonged muscle contractions, which are characteristic of myotonia.

 Potassium-aggravated myotonia is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
-In some cases, an affected person inherits a mutation in the SCN4A gene from one affected parent.
-Other cases result from new mutations in the gene.
+In some cases, an affected person inherits a variant in the SCN4A gene from one affected parent.
+Other cases result from new variants in the gene.
 These cases occur in people with no history of the disorder in their family.